vincentaudebert/vincentaudebert.github.io/_posts/2016-02-02-spotify-springtunes-redux.md

 ### Get started

-First if like me you are not used to Flux and even less to Redux, you should check these [cool videos (tutorials)] [2] made by the creator of Redux.
+First if like me you are not used to Flux and even less to Redux, you should check these [cool tutorial videos] [2] made by the creator of Redux.
 It will give you some really useful basics and help you to understand how Redux works.

 ### Starter kit